UMCUGenetics/HapSMA/README.md

   * __rebase__
-    * start from raw sequencing containing FAST5 in the fast5_pass/ or fast5_fail/ folders
+    * start from raw sequencing containing FAST5 files in the fast5_pass/ or fast5_fail/ folders
     * input_path = full path to the sequence output folder containing FAST5 files

   * __bam__